 - Manual or automatic distribution via the dashboard.

-- Manual publication using Publish button in the detailed loyalty card view.
+- Manual publication using the Publish button in the detailed loyalty card view.

 Customer Cockpits (Digital wallet)

-Each customer with a loyalty card has an individual digital wallet with earned points and available rewards.
+Each customer with a loyalty card has a digital wallet with earned points and available rewards.
 Depending on balance changes, Voucherify will dynamically activate/deactivate particular rewards for a customer.
-As a result, a customer can exchange earned points for particular rewards.
+As a result, a customer can exchange earned points for specific rewards.

-To visit the customer's cockpit, go to his/her profile and click the cockpit icon.
+To visit the customer's cockpit, go to their profile and click the cockpit icon.

 Redeeming Loyalty Rewards

 When a customer collects the required number of points, the reward is automatically published in their cockpit (it's active).
 Then, they can decide if they want the reward by clicking on the respective button.

 If a customer chooses to transfer points for a reward, Voucherify updates their points balance.
 A customer can use the chosen reward during the purchase, which invokes the validation and redemption process noted in the Voucherify dashboard.